Communications and information systems of the British Armed Forces: Wireless Telegraph

 When the war broke out, an assessment of the British Army's wireless telegraphy revealed that a basic system of point-to-point telegraph links would be the most efficient way to meet their intercommunication needs.
-Wireless equipment was extremely limited and still not entirely reliable, therefore only about a dozen wireless devices were brought to France with the British Expeditionary Force in August of 1914.
+Wireless equipment was extremely limited and still not entirely reliable, therefore only about a dozen wireless devices were brought to France with the British Expeditionary Force in August 1914.
 The technology was initially introduced when the Army had limited practical experience with wireless communications, leading army recruiting officers to seek civilian volunteers from the Post Office to work as operators.

 Recognizing the urgent need for training in operating and maintaining service wireless equipment, the Marconi Company took on the responsibility of training a substantial number of wireless operators.
 This effort resulted in over ten thousand trained telegraphists by 1916 alone, significantly enhancing the Army's wireless communication capabilities during the war.

 Communication across different sectors, both from the rear areas to the front line units and horizontally along the front line, consistently posed challenges and frequently resulted in battle failures.
 In 1914, the decision was made to associate wireless telegraphy primarily with the mobile cavalry corps.
 The equipment was exclusively assigned to the cavalry due to the difficulty of providing rapid communications by other means, however senior officers in the field did not fully appreciate the technology at that time.
 By December 1914, the cavalry had found themselves on the front line, leading to a reduced role for their wireless equipment in mobile communications.
 Trench warfare was dominating military operations, which relegated wireless equipment to a minor static role in military operations.

 On the ground, Signalers were using a variation of equipment and methods for visual signalling or to send messages, including flags, lamps, and heliographs.
 One of the other communication technologies present at the time was the telephone.
 Although it was considered reliable, its usage was limited and restricted to rear areas or for artillery fire control.
 Despite these earlier reservations held by high command regarding the civilian magneto-electric telephone, it became widely used at the front by early 1915.

 A shortage of trained telegraphists drove this shift due to casualties, expansion, and the convenience of telephones in local operations.
 To put this disadvantage into perspective, the Canadian Corps had double the number of wireless units per person compared to the British forces, which allowed them to excel in signals intelligence and outperform equivalent British endeavours, as they were already monitoring both enemy and certain Allied plaintext communications.
 Historian John Ferris notes that this proved immensely beneficial for the Canadians during their Hundred Days offensives, as it positioned them “a generation ahead of any other army.”